rmalongo/Airbnb-Data-Analytics-Competition/README.md

   * Text mining - Use NLP tools to mine host & reviews text for "hot" words
 * Sampling - 3 million rows (accuracy vs computing power)
 # Impact
-* Camein 2nd position
-* Random Forest Regressor best model with 0.83
+* Camein 2nd position where Random Forest Regressor was best model with 0.83 in accuracy
 * Listing description ~ neighborhood - Boston Airbnb less about conviniences and friendly host experience but more about proximity to amenities in Downtown Boston
 * Host must Capitalize on time effects
 * Host Update personal information